Uzbekistan: Official and widely spoken languages

 Script Evolution: From Cyrillic to Latin

 The transition from the Cyrillic alphabet to the Latin script marks a significant chapter in the language’s history.
-This shift began in the 1990s and continues to shape modern education2.
+This shift began in the 1990s and continues to shape modern education.
 Today, schools exclusively teach the Latin alphabet, symbolizing a move toward modernization.

 For older generations, the Cyrillic script remains familiar, often used in newspapers and personal writings.
 However, the adoption of the Latin script reflects a broader effort to align with global standards.
 This change also simplifies learning for younger students, fostering a deeper connection to their language.